18 Russian Textbooks for Self-studying Learners

 Afraid of commitment?
 If so, you should probably stay far away from Living Language’s “Complete Edition,” because it’s intended to take you all the way from a beginner to an advanced level.
 On the other hand, if you want the all-in-one, three-course-dinner version of a language textbook, this is for you.

 It’s worth noting that many learners find benefits in studying with a variety of resources, and that programs like FluentU can easily pick up where beginner and intermediate books like those above leave off.
 However, there’s still definitely something to be said for having it all.
-The “Complete Edition” doesn’t just consist of one book, but three books, along with nine CDs worth of audio (which you can, thankfully, download) and corresponding online materials.
+The “Complete Edition” doesn’t just consist of one book, but three books, along with nine CDs worth of audio (which you can, thankfully, download), as well as corresponding online materials.

 The books include lessons that are meant to build your practical knowledge of the language gradually, integrating grammar and culture and giving you ample opportunities to review and retain what you’ve learned.

-But maybe you’re not interested in messing around.
-You’re so over these new and old takes on making learning easier, more practical, etc. You just want a plain, regular, real textbook.
+So, maybe you’re not interested in messing around.
+You’re over these new and old takes on making learning easier, more practical, etc. You just want a plain, regular, real textbook.